opensourcecobol/opensourcecobol4j/README_JP.md

 Sub commands:

-cobj-idx info <indexed-file> - Show information of the indexed file. cobj-idx load <indexed file> - Load data inputted from stdin to the indexed file.
+cobj-idx info <indexed-file>
+    Show information of the indexed file.

+cobj-idx load <indexed file>
+    Load data inputted from stdin to the indexed file.
-                               The default format of the input data is SQUENTIAL of COBOL. cobj-idx load <indexed file> <input file>  - Load data inputted from the input fiile to the indexed file.
+    The default format of the input data is SQUENTIAL of COBOL.

+cobj-idx load <indexed file> <input file>
+    Load data inputted from the input fiile to the indexed file.
-                                             The default format of the input data is SQUENTIAL of COBOL. cobj-idx unload <indexed file> - Write records stored in the indexed file to stdout.
+    The default format of the input data is SQUENTIAL of COBOL.

+cobj-idx unload <indexed file>
+    Write records stored in the indexed file to stdout.
     The default format of the output data is SEQUENTIAL of COBOL.

+cobj-idx unload <indexed file> <output file>
+    Write records stored in the indexed file to the output file.
+    The default format of the output data is SEQUENTIAL of COBOL.

 Options:

--f <format>, --format=<format> - Specify the format of the input and output data.
+-f <format>, --format=<format>
+    Specify the format of the input and output data.
     Possible values are 'bin' and 'txt' and the default value is 'txt'.
     'bin' and 'txt' means SEQUENTIAL and LINE SEQUENTIAL respectively.
     When the sub command is 'load', this option specifies the format of input data which will be inserted to an indexed file.
     When the sub command is 'unload', this option specifies the format of output data which will be read from an indexed file.

+-h --help
--h --help                      - Print this message.
+    Print this message.

+-n, --new
--n, --new                      - Delete all data before inserting new data.
+    Delete all data before inserting new data.
 This option is only valid when the sub command is 'load'.

+-v, --version
--v, --version                  - Print the version of cobj-idx.
+    Print the version of cobj-idx.
 ```

 ## コントリビューㇳ